Mind the Gap: Anti-Critical Quantum Metrology: Quantum Fisher information for a harmonic oscillator ground state

 \section{Quantum Fisher information for a harmonic oscillator ground state}

-Here we present an alternative calculation of the quantum Fisher information for the ground state of the quantum Rabi model (mapped to a harmonic oscillator).
+Here we present the calculation of the quantum Fisher information for the ground state of the quantum Rabi model (mapped to a harmonic oscillator).
 To this end, we use the following formula

 expressed through $\omega$-dependent eigenstates $| \psi_n(\omega) \rangle$ and eigenvalues $E_n(\omega)$ of the Hamiltonian $\hat{H}(\omega)$.
 For the squeezed harmonic oscillator Hamiltonian

 where $\pm$ indicates closing or opening the energy gap, it is straightforward to show that only one term from the sum over $n$ survives, leading to